Logical operators are special symbols that allow us to combine conditions and perform operations based on the result of those conditions.

 bool isMultipleOf3_or_5 = isMultipleOf3 || isMultipleOf5; // true, since 15 is a multiple of 3 or 5

-bool isMultipleOf3_and_5 = isMultipleOf3 && isMultipleOf5; // true, since 15 is a multiple of 3 and 5 simultaneously
+bool isMultipleOf3_and_5 = isMultipleOf3 && isMultipleOf5; // false, since 15 is not a multiple of 3 and 5 simultaneously

 bool isNotMultipleOf3 = !isMultipleOf3; // false

-When combining multiple logical operators in an expression, it is important to understand their precedence in order to correctly evaluate the expression.
+When combining multiple logical operators in an expression, it is important to understand their precedence to evaluate the expression correctly.

 The precedence of logical operators in C++ follows this order: